 Go for broke… Now, what’s a nice guy like God going to say to that?
 A benevolent God or Universe would give his people what they pray for and, when you say things like ‘go for broke,’ you can expect exactly that!
 I realize that it’s sarcasm, perhaps intended as a joke, but the outcome isn’t usually very funny.
 If you say so… that’s what you’re going to get.
 It’s what you are transmitting to the Universe!

 Really?
 I can imagine a variety of ways to achieve this… When we’re all looking for an easier way, perhaps it would be better to think / say, “Go for it!”
 Now we’re looking for the openings, moving into the open spaces, avoiding obstacles.
 However, just in case…

 Hmmm… what?
 I just think this is funny every time I hear it.
 (Perhaps this one is better saved for a discussion on zen koans – abstract ideas to ponder, but impossible in the real world.)
 “Watch your head!”
 “What?”
 Bam!
 Why is that?
 It makes no sense, causes a momentary brain freeze while we try to process it – In the meantime, we hit our head.
 Perhaps saying, “Heads up!” is a more useful command to inspire the proper reaction: immediately look up before you whack your noggin.

 “Thrust, capture, spearhead…”

-If you’re looking for war, what better terminology to use than military?
+If you’re looking for war, what better terminology to use than from the military?
 The problem as I see it is, the basis of this thinking is antagonistic.
 It presumes some kind of ‘attack’ is required to get what you want.
 ‘Weapons’ are needed.
 Evolved beings ask nicely.
-While the military is rich with metaphors and some great operational practices, if you are less inclined to associate with others whose idea of working with you is to “thrust, capture and spearhead” you, you may want to change your thinking, words and relationships.
+While the military is rich with metaphors and some great operational practices, if you are less inclined to associate with others whose idea of working with you is to “thrust, capture and spearhead” you, you may want to change your thinking, words, and relationships.